isage/lua-resty-mobile/README.md

 detect
 ---
-`syntax: require("resty.mobile").detect(istabletmobile, cookiename)`
+`syntax: require("resty.mobile").detect(cookiename)`

 Detects mobile device.
-Returns string 'true' or 'false'.
+Returns 'false' if detection done via cookie or 'true' if detection done via rules
-Returns 0 (and logs error) on any error.
+Returns 'false' (and logs error) on any error.
-If first parameter is true - tablet devices are treated as mobile devices, otherwise as desktop.
-If second parameter is ommited, library will parse headers every time.
+If parameter is ommited, library will parse headers every time.
-If second parameter is a string - cookie with this name will be checked, and, if exists, check will be skipped.
+If parameter is a string - cookie with this name will be checked, and, if exists, check will be skipped.

-This method also requires (and sets) nginx variable $mobile_detected, which will be set to string 'true' if device was detected by regexps, and to 'false' otherwise.
+This method also requires (and sets) nginx variable $mobile_device, which will be set to string 'computer', 'phone' or 'tablet' depending on device.

 [Back to TOC](#table-of-contents)